7591yj/fpga-server/README.md

 > Please note that this server configuration was NOT designed to be a public web
 > service.
-> Users are expected to use VPN services - Tailscale in this case - to connect to
+> It is highly recommended to use some kind of safety measures to protect the
-> the server.
+> server from unauthorized access.
-> Risks that may follow by using this server public is not considered.
+> Risks that may follow by using this server public are not considered.

 `fpga-server` is a mini server configuration designed to control FPGA boards via USB.